tetracorp/dungeons-of-avalon/docs/_posts/2019-06-19-dungeon-format.md

 * 00: H'Khan (DoA1) / Isla (DoA2)
 * 01: Ghale (DoA1)
 * 1f: Tower of Roa (DoA2)
+Additionally, the start point tile is used to determine where the party respawns if they fall down a pit in DoA2.

 $11: Rest point
 : A square with a "C" where the party can camp and rest safely.